Citation, DOI, disclosures and article data

-Pseudoachalasia is achalasia-pattern dilatation of the esophagus due to the narrowing of the distal esophagus from causes other than primary denervation.
+Pseudoachalasia (a.k.a. secondary achalasia) is an achalasia-pattern dilatation of the esophagus due to the narrowing of the distal esophagus from causes other than primary denervation.
 One of the most common causes is malignancy (often submucosal gastric cancer) with extension in the lower esophagus.
-The clinical and imaging similarities of achalasia and pseudoachalasia pose a differential dilemma, usually requiring further investigation.
+The clinical and imaging similarities of achalasia and pseudoachalasia may pose a diagnostic challenge, usually requiring further investigation.

 - esophageal malignancy